 It has a denser and crispier texture than most flaky shortcrust pastry, but that's exactly what you want to avoid ending up with a soaked pastry.
 That being said, you can absolutely use a simple shortcrust pastry here if you prefer (or use one from the store).

-This tart pastry is made from soft Unsalted Butter, Powdered or Confectioner’s Sugar, Almond Meal, Eggs, Salt and Plain Flour.
-To make the pastry, you will need to cream the butter and sugar together, add the Almond Meal, Egg and Salt and finally mix in the flour.
+This tart pastry is made from soft Unsalted Butter, Powdered or Confectioner's Sugar, Almond Meal, Eggs, a pinch of Salt and Plain Flour.
+To make the pastry, you will need to cream the butter and sugar together, add the Almond Meal, Salt and Egg and finally mix in the flour.

 You can find my full Sweet Shortcrust Pastry Recipe here - it shows you exactly how to make this pastry at home with all the steps, tricks and tips!